Understanding the Differences Between Amped FIVE or Amped Replay vs Consumer Video Players

 Let’s put this two information together: 704 x 12 = 8443 samples in width and 576 x 11 = 6336 samples in height.
 And if we compute the ratio, we have 8443/6336 = 4/3, which is the standard PAL aspect ratio.
 And so?
 If we want to display the video correctly, we need to deinterlace it, remove the two bars on the sides using the Crop tool, and finally use the Aspect Ratio tool, set to 4:3.

-A normal player doesn’t care at all about the black bars on the sides.
+A normal video player doesn’t care at all about the black bars on the sides.
 It will just read the Display Aspect Ratio from the container and stretch the video, in this case incorrectly.

-We could continue with more examples: some players will “automatically” deblock or filter videos to improve their appearance, or perhaps they will silently retain the image filtering settings that you used on Monday when you reopen the software on Friday to work on a different video (e.g., VLC works this way).
+We could continue with more examples: some video players will “automatically” deblock or filter videos to improve their appearance, or perhaps they will silently retain the image filtering settings that you used on Monday when you reopen the software on Friday to work on a different video (e.g., VLC works this way).
 It’s nothing serious if you’re watching a movie, but it can ruin someone’s life if you’re doing video forensics.

 Table of Contents